awizee/gridBox/README.md

 # gridBox
-practice on how to work on grid box
+basic practice on how to work on grid box